Smarter Transportation Systems Through Data-Driven Insights

 Gathering Real-Time Data

-With the current advancement in technology, collection and analysis of data can be done in real time.
+With the current advancement in technology, the collection and analysis of data can be done in real time.
 Traffic, location, and passenger data can be collected in real time through the integration of IoT sensors in vehicles and public infrastructures.
 Mobile users can be updated in real time, public transport routes can be changed, and traffic light timings can also be modified.
 These consist of the following techniques:

-Sensors IoT
+Sensors (IoT)

 Analyzing Historical Data